nicferrier/keepie/README.md

 # Keepie keeps passwords

-The idea of keepie is that it holds passwords for you and can hand them out to services that are authorized to receive them.
+The idea of keepie is that it holds passwords for you and can hand them out to services that are authorized to receive them thus making the storage of the password secure.
+It's easier to change the password (because it can be reissued) and it's a good way to build in credential security from the start.

+Alternatives to Keepie are inspiring; including:

+- encrypting secrets in increasingly baroque but futile ways
+- or just typing in a secret when you deploy the service.

+## Where can I get it

+Head over to [npm land](https://www.npmjs.com/package/keepie) to get Keepie.

+## How does Keepie work?

 The protocol is simple.
 A service requiring a password sends an authorization request to Keepie for a password for a specified